synergy-design-system/synergy-design-system/CONTRIBUTING.md

 ```
 fix: Fix accessability in syn-button
-feat: ✨ Added syn-radio
+feat: ✨ Add syn-radio
 docs: 📚 Add installation instructions
-chore: 🔧 Improved build scripts
+chore: 🔧 Improve build scripts
 ```

-If a change is breaking, be aware that the string "BREAKING CHANGE" must be part of the final commit message when doing the squash and merge.
+If a change is breaking, be aware that the string "BREAKING CHANGE" must be part of the footer (!) of the final commit message when doing the squash and merge.
 A change is breaking if a dependant project need to adapt (e.g. API has changed).

 Before merging make sure that all sections are filled out properly and that all DoD checkmarks are checked.